 Insurance carriers, self-insured employers, bill review organizations, and other payer organizations shall use these guidelines for approving and paying medical charges of physicians and surgeons and other health care providers for services rendered under the Alaska Workers' Compensation Act.
 In the event of a discrepancy or conflict between the Alaska Workers' Compensation Act (the Act) and these guidelines, the Act governs.
+An employee may not be required to pay a fee or charge for medical treatment or service provided under this chapter including prepayment, deposit, or balance billing for services (Alaska Statute 23.90.097(f)).

 For medical treatment or services provided by a physician, providers and payers shall follow the Centers for Medicare and Medicaid Services (CMS) and American Medical Association (AMA) billing and coding rules, including the use of modifiers.
-If there is a billing rule discrepancy between CMS's National Correct Coding Initiative edits and the AMA's CPT® Assistant, the CPT Assistant guidance governs.
+If there is a billing rule discrepancy between CMS's National Correct Coding Initiative edits and the AMA's CPT Assistant, the CPT Assistant guidance governs.